 The University's Institutional Effectiveness indicators inform the leadership and the campus community of numeric progress towards meeting our strategic plan goals and the University's success in adhering to its Core Values.
-Indicators for Strategic Goal 2 - Support growth by enhancing recruitment, access and retention efforts university-wide include improvement in student population ethnic and racial diversity, second year retention rates and six-year graduation rates by sub-populations.
+Indicators for Strategic Goal 2 - Develop and implement programs and services that promote access, affordability and completion for a diverse student body with an emphasis on underserved populations include improvement in student population ethnic and racial diversity, second year retention rates and six-year graduation rates by sub-populations.
 The Core Value of Diversity is measured through faculty and staff surveys and the Noel Levitz Student Satisfaction Inventory survey.
 Each survey is administered every three years.
 Baseline data indicate that faculty, staff and students agree that the University values diversity.